 CLOROFILLA

-In Dave Tavanti’s work, photography becomes the bridge between the invisible and the visible.
+In my work, photography becomes the bridge between the invisible and the visible.

-Through a meticulous study and personal research on color treatment, “Clorofilla” brings to light images otherwise hidden from the human eye, captured using infrared photography.
+Through a meticulous study and personal research into color treatment, “Clorofilla” brings to light images otherwise hidden from the human eye, captured through infrared photography.

-This is not merely a reproduction of reality, but an artistic interpretation that immerses the viewer in a silent and contemplative world, where light and color take on new meanings.
+It is not simply a reproduction of reality, but an artistic interpretation that immerses the viewer in a quiet, contemplative world, where light and color take on new meanings.

-“Clorofilla” is not just a photographic project, but a provocation that explores the limits of our senses.
+Clorofilla is not just a photographic project; it is a provocation that explores the boundaries of our senses.

-It is a journey that urges the viewer to question what they see and to explore the unexpected in the ordinary, opening the door to a new perception of the world around us.
+It is a journey that encourages the viewer to question what they see and explore the unexpected in the ordinary, opening the door to a new perception of the world around us.

 EXHIBITION 2024 – Curated by Thomas Clocchiatti